 “He went to pick up his cousin at the airport.”

 “He has a cousin?”
-Kenny asks, scratching his head.
+Kenny asked, scratching his head.
 “I thought he doesn’t have any other relatives.
 I don’t remember anyone his age.
 That was why sis was his only friend, remember?
 So he often hanged around us.”

-“It’s his uncle’s niece,” Joyce clarifies.
+“It’s his uncle’s niece,” Joyce clarified.